 Those are the theories, but in practice many grey areas arise.
 In the case of certain property previously owned by one person and that remains solely in their name – such as the house or retirement funds – it can be shown that the other spouse is entitled to a fair share of the appreciation value during the marriage.

 The court will examine several factors, including: (1) the length of marriage; (2) the standard of living during the marriage; (3) the economic circumstances of each party; (4) the age and health of the parties at divorce.

 While each item’s history and use is relevant, so can be the parties’ current ages and relative economic positions.
-At the Weinberger Law Group, each of our attorneys is experienced) in New Jersey divorce law.
+At the Weinberger Divorce & Family Law Group, each of our attorneys is experienced) in New Jersey divorce law.
 We know how the courts interpret the equitable distribution statute and can help you receive your fair share of assets to secure your future.